anoff/vm-automation/readme.md

 ### Initialize Terraform 🌏

-Before you can use the Terraform recipe you need to initialize it by running
+Before you can use the Terraform recipe you need to be in the `terraform` directory and initialize it by running

 ```sh
 terraform init